Jurassic World Camp Cretaceous: Guest

 Additionally, Secunda Wood voices the various computer systems on both Isla Nubla and Mantah Corp Island and Roger Craig Smith voices the B.R.A.D. / B.R.A.D.-X. robots, which are mass-produced Bio-Robotic Assistance Droids used by Mantah Corp.
 Cherise Boothe voices an unnamed pilot working for Dr. Wu, Chris Jai Alex voices an unnamed worker in the raptor paddock in Hidden Adventure and Hansen, one of the mercenaries hired by Dr. Wu, does not have a credited voice actor.

 Several notable creatures from the movie franchise make an appearance.
 This includes the Tyrannosaurus rex Rexy from Jurassic Park, the quartet of Velociraptors Blue, Charlie, Delta and Echo, the Indominus rex, and the Mosasaurus, all from Jurassic World, and the Spinosaurus, named "Asset 87", from Jurassic Park III.

-Other notable dinosaurs that appear include Bumpy, an Ankylosaurus with an asymmetrical face who befriends Ben Pincus; Toro, a Carnotaurus that hunts the campers; Grim, Chaos and Limbo, a trio of Baryonyx; the Scorpios rex, the first hybrid dinosaur created by Dr. Henry Wu; Big Eatie and Little Eatie, a mother and daughter pair of Tyrannosaurus rex; Pierce, a Kentrosaurus cared for by Mae Turner; Angel and Rebel, a pair of young Spinoceratops (Sinoceratops-Spinosaurus hybrids), and Firecracker, a baby Brachiosaurus.
+Other notable dinosaurs that appear include Bumpy, an Ankylosaurus with an asymmetrical face who befriends Ben Pincus; Toro, a Carnotaurus that hunts the campers; Grim, Chaos and Limbo, a trio of Baryonyx; Maria, a Sinoceratops freed from its cage by Sammy; the Scorpios rex, the first hybrid dinosaur created by Dr. Henry Wu; Big Eatie and Little Eatie, a mother and daughter pair of Tyrannosaurus rex; Pierce, a Kentrosaurus cared for by Mae Turner; Angel and Rebel, a pair of young Spinoceratops (Sinoceratops-Spinosaurus hybrids), and Firecracker, a baby Brachiosaurus.
 The series also introduces the first on-screen prehistoric mammal in the Jurassic Park franchise, a Smilodon in the fourth season, and the marine reptile Nothosaurus in the fifth season.